Division of Youth Services

 Students are assigned a full-day schedule of classes.
 DYS follows a twelve month school calendar.
 Each site’s educational program includes classroom(s) suitable for interactive learning activities; literacy, career and research centers; up-to-date instructional materials; and technology necessary for learning.

 The DYS program of learning includes instruction in language arts, mathematics, science, social studies, fine arts, career education, personal finance, health and physical education.
-In addition, students study Missouri and U.S. government and complete the required Missouri and U.S. constitution test(s).
+In addition, students study U.S. and Missouri government to prepare for the required Missouri Constitution, U.S. Constitution, and Civics exams.
 The DYS instructional curriculum outlines the key concepts and course goals for these subjects and electives.

 The division recognizes the importance of completing a challenging program of education.
-Every student is encouraged to complete their education by returning to public schools, graduating while in DYS, or obtaining a GED.
+Every student is encouraged to complete their education by returning to public schools, graduating while in DYS, or obtaining a HiSET.
 While in DYS care, some students meet Missouri and DYS graduation requirements.
-The GED is a popular choice among students due to a number of factors, and preparatory instruction is available in all DYS sites.
-Traditionally, 75% of DYS youth who attempt the GED test pass the test.
-Annually, 78% of DYS youth improve their learning skills and make satisfactory academic progress toward graduation or completion.
+The HiSET is a popular choice among students due to a number of factors, and preparatory instruction is available in all DYS sites.
+Traditionally, 80% of DYS youth who attempt the HiSET test pass the test.
+Annually, 87% of DYS youth improve their learning skills and make satisfactory academic progress toward graduation or completion.